IvanMPR/Image-Gallery-Slider/README.md

 by clicking on the dots in the lower middle part of the image container, and by pressing the left or right arrow key on the keyboard.

-Main principle of the sliding images is the manipulation of their transform: translateY property.
+Main principle of the sliding images is the manipulation of their transform: translateX property.

 Photos aquired from Unsplash.